FeatureBaseDB/featurebase/docs/architecture.md

 ##### SnapShot

 A `Snapshot` is requested by the `Holder` and carried out by the `Fragment`.
 A `Snapshot` is exactly what it sounds like, a snapshot of the instance of Pilosa at any given time.
-It is stored in Pilosa Roaring as a back up.
+It is used to store information about Pilosa onto disk.

 ### Pilosa Roaring

 Pilosa Roaring is the storage method for Pilosa.
 When making an import, the data is stored in Pilosa Roaring.
 The journey into storage begins with `Roaring`, where each row is converted into a roaring bitmap.
-From `Roaring`, the bitmaps are sent to `Containers Btree`, where they are formatted and prepared for storage. `Roaring` can send the bitmaps to `Containers Slice` if need be, but the default is `Containers Btree`.
-The prepared bitmaps are then sent into `Container Stash`, where they are stored on disk ready for querying.
-When making a query, the answer is extracted from Pilosa Roaring by directly quering `Container Stash`.
+From `Roaring`, the bitmaps are sent to `Containers Slice`, where they are formatted and prepared for storage.
+The prepared bitmaps are then sent into `Container Stash`, where they are stored to memory ready for querying.
+When making a query, the answer is extracted from Pilosa Roaring by directly querying `Container Stash` memory.
+When a snapshot is made, `Roaring` sends the data to `Containers Btree` for formatting before being sent to `Container Stash` for storage on disk.

 ![Roaring Diagram](/img/docs/PilosaRoaring.svg)
 *Pilosa Roaring Overview Diagram*